awsdocs/amazon-vpc-user-guide/doc_source/vpc-nat-gateway-cloudwatch.md

 1. Under **All metrics**, choose the **NAT gateway** metric namespace\.

-1. To view the metrics, select the metric dimension \.
+1. To view the metrics, select the metric dimension\.

 **To view metrics using the AWS CLI**
-At a command prompt, use the following command to list the metrics that are available for the NAT gateway service:
+At a command prompt, use the following command to list the metrics that are available for the NAT gateway service\.

 ```
 aws cloudwatch list-metrics --namespace "AWS/NATGateway"
 ```

-## Creating CloudWatch Alarms to Monitor a NAT Gateway<a name="creating-alarms-nat-gateway"></a>
+## Creating CloudWatch alarms to monitor a NAT gateway<a name="creating-alarms-nat-gateway"></a>

 You can create a CloudWatch alarm that sends an Amazon SNS message when the alarm changes state\.
 An alarm watches a single metric over a time period that you specify\.
 It sends a notification to an Amazon SNS topic based on the value of the metric relative to a given threshold over a number of time periods\.